 The Speeches and Articles of Margaret Sanger, 1911-1959

-The Project launched a third phase of its work, the production of a web-based edition, The Speeches and Articles of Margaret Sanger (1911-1959), to be made available free of charge.
+The free of charge.
 Unlike much of the historical material currently available on the Internet, our edition will be a completely vetted, historically accurate digital version of her papers and will conform to established standards, both in terms of technical features of its encoding, and in terms of providing accurate renderings of the texts.
-The Speeches will provide complete access to all of Sangerís articles, speeches and statements, including both those most frequently cited and those that are often inaccessible to general readers.
-Through Sangerís written words and public utterances on labor strikes, prison reform, sex education and, of course, birth control, readers can trace the progression of her ideas and locate her definitive positions on subjects such as the medical profession and legalized contraception, the socio-economic justification for contraceptive use, and such hot-button issues as race and eugenics, population control and sterilization.
+The Speeches will provide complete access to all of Sanger’s articles, speeches and statements, including both those most frequently cited and those that are often inaccessible to general readers.
+Through Sanger’s written words and public utterances on labor strikes, prison reform, sex education and, of course, birth control, readers can trace the progression of her ideas and locate her definitive positions on subjects such as the medical profession and legalized contraception, the socio-economic justification for contraceptive use, and such hot-button issues as race and eugenics, population control and sterilization.

-The web-based edition will be hosted by New York Universityís Studio for Digital Projects and Research, a collaborative facility of NYUís Elmer Holmes Bobst Library and its Information Technology Service, using the XML encoding system developed by the Model Editions Partnership.
+The web-based edition will be hosted by New York University’s Studio for Digital Projects and Research, a collaborative facility of NYU’s Elmer Holmes Bobst Library and its Information Technology Service, using the XML encoding system developed by the Model Editions Partnership.
 Once completed, the edition will be mounted, maintained and preserved by the Studio, and made available for use free of charge.